andersonfrailey/UBI_LaTex/paper.md

 % Section 8
 \section{Tax and Welfare/Transfer Repeal with UBI for All (Dynamic)}
 To this point, we have assumed no change in behavior stemming from either tax reform or UBI implementation.
-Using Tax-Calculator’s behavioral analysis capabilities, we repeated simulations of a UBI for all, for those above $18$, and those above $21$.
+Using Tax-Calculator’s behavioral analysis capabilities, we repeated simulations of a UBI for all, for those $18$ and above, and those above $21$ and above.
 These simulations are accompanied by an income effect of $-0.05$ and a substitution effect of $0.24$.\footnote{Our elasticities are based on Harris (2015).
 Both the tax reform package and UBI policies specified in this paper increase marginal and average tax rates.
-By itself, the substitution effect dictates this result in a decrease in the labor supply, while the offsetting income effect implies an increase in labor supply.}
+By itself, the substitution effect dictates this result in a decrease in the labor supply, while the offsetting income effect implies an increase in labor supply.} This allows for dynamic responses to labor and leisure choices made by UBI recipients.

 \begin{table}[H]
 \caption{Tax Liability by Percentile of AGI}